 I fear that the vote represents a very narrow perspective on who might have people who are unrelated living with them.
 I’m sure that the City Council wasn’t thinking of retired and widowed seniors who might choose to have a housemate for companionship, help with tasks, and some additional cash.
 Nor were they considering single parents for whom joining up to share a roof offers some amazing benefits for them and their children.
 To say nothing of working single people who might simply like to have company at home.

-I hope that they change this ruling.
+I hope that they change this ruling which shows prejudice.
 What do you think?
-Do you know of zoning ordinances/laws that make sharing housing illegal?
+Do you know of zoning ordinances or laws that make sharing housing illegal?
 How should we respond?

 A Record of the Meeting

 The Ordinance “Amending the Code of the City of Watertown, §310-34, Accessory Uses in Residence Districts” (Introduced on 12/17/2012; public hearing held this evening; appears in its entirety on page 320-321 of the 2012 Minutes Book).

 Council Member Smith indicated that changing this had nothing to do with race, orientation or discrimination.
 He stated that it is about what a Residential A neighborhood is and that people expect it to consist of single family homes.
 He added that zoning defines a neighborhood and its character.

 Council Member Macaluso mentioned that she takes issue with the Council determining who is allowed to live with whom in the City.
 She said that this case is a bunch of friends living together and does not see that any different than a family.

 Council Member Burns commented that it is not a matter of who lives there but more the number of people that live in the house.
 She said that she does not see this as Council deciding what constitutes a family.
 She noted that the people that signed the petition felt that they purchased property for single family residences.
 Regarding the Planning Board’s recommendations, she stated that she would support passing this.